nicklockwood/VectorMath/README.md

     Scalar.Epsilon = 0.0001

-This is an floating point error value used by the approx-equal operator.
-You can change this if it's insufficiently precise for your needs.
+This is a floating point error value used by the approx-equal operator.
+You can change this if it's insufficiently (or excessively) precise for your needs.

     Vector2.Zero
     Vector3.Zero
     Vector4.Zero
     Quaternion.Zero

-These are zero vector constants
+These are zero vector constants, useful as default values for vectors

     Vector2.X
     Vector2.Y